 Lemon Chews are wonderfully sweet-tart candies with a smooth, chewy texture and flavor similar to Starburst candies.
 You can use other extracts and food colors to make different flavors of fruit chews.

 This recipe calls for citric acid, which accentuates the tartness of the lemon extract.
-Citric acid can be found in many specialty baking stores and large grocery stores—We found ours in the bulk spices section of a nearby grocery store.
+Citric acid can be found in many specialty baking stores and large grocery stores, and we found ours in the bulk spices section of a nearby grocery store.
 It can be omitted, but the candies will be missing an extra sour punch.

-Prepare a 9x5 loaf pan by lining it with foil and spraying the foil with nonstick cooking spray.
+Prepare a 9 x 5-inch loaf pan by lining it with foil and spraying the foil with nonstick cooking spray.